osrs-gear-discord/gear-discord/complete/god wars bosses/armadyl.md

 - Book of law is an Arma item as Masori does not provide protection against Arma's troops.
 Drop them inside, or keep it so you can safely resupply outside.
 If you don't have Masori and bring Armadyl, you don't need this item.
 - Shield slot: Dragonfire ward/Twisted buckler → Elysian spirit shield → Dragonfire shield → Crystal shield
 - Chinchompa quantity: Bring ~6 times the amount of chins per assigned Aviansie e.g. a task of 200 Aviansies requires roughly 1.2k Black chinchompas.
 Bring about 30 chins per Kree'arra kill off-task e.g. 3k chins for 100 boss kills.
-- Secondary weapon for the main: Twisted bow with Dragon arrows → Best crossbow with Dragon diamond bolts → Bow of faerdhinen → Any crossbow with Adamant diamond bolts.
+- Secondary weapon for the main: Twisted bow with Dragon arrows → Best crossbow with Dragon diamond bolts → Bow of faerdhinen (only if you don't have masori) → Any crossbow with Adamant diamond bolts.
 Twisted bow is definitely not vital.
- - Bow of faerdhinen is only recommended if you do not have full masori.
-Otherwise, the extra gear is not worth the space.
 - The saturated heart can be traded back and forth to save an inventory space if you don't have a resupply alt.
 The bones to peaches tablets can also be brought by one account and traded over once space is available.
 - Cape: Max cape (should be replaced with a Fletching cape if you're not maxed) provides a grapple and crossbow while only using 1 inventory slot.
 Another benefit of using these capes is equipping them for their defence and prayer bonuses for the first few kills of the trip until you receive the desired food drops.
 - Venator ring and twisted buckler do not give a max hit over ring of suffering and dragonfire ward when on task and using slayer helm.